vishN12/higgs-ams-aware-classifier/README.md

 ## Project Goals

-- Reproduce baseline models: shallow NN, deep NN, XGBoost
+- Train a baseline neural network which utilizes standard binary cross-entropy loss
-- Implement and evaluate a custom **AMS-aware loss function**
+- Train a neural network which utilizes AMS-aware loss with a differentiable approximation of the actual metric
 - Compare AMS-aware training vs. standard binary cross-entropy
-- Provide a fully reproducible pipeline for physics-informed ML
+- Provide a fully pipeline for training, validating, and testing physics informed models

 ---